 Please see the PAAB Fee Schedule under Review Fees for the current meeting fees.

-The PAAB monitors all advertising/promotion systems to determine whether they have received PAAB clearance.
-Any company whose APS has been published without PAAB clearance is contacted by the PAAB and requested to suspend further distribution of the APS until it has received PAAB clearance.
-The PAAB will send a copy of his letter to the publishers or their agents.
+The PAAB monitors all advertising/promotion systems (APS) to determine whether they meet the standards of the PAAB code.
+Any company whose APS has been found to contravene the PAAB code is contacted by the PAAB and requested to suspend further distribution of the APS until it has received PAAB clearance.
 Penalties for violations will be dealt with under Sections 1.7.J of the Code.
 The PAAB also monitors trends in health product advertising and promotion and adjusts its code and practices as required to fulfill its mandate.

 Complaints against Advertising Promotion Systems (APS) may be lodged by: health professionals, health care organizations, pharmaceutical companies, federal regulatory bodies including Health Canada, drug payer organizations including provincial ministries of health.
 Refer to section 1.7 of the PAAB code for administrative process and fees.